Just like rats, mice are another type of stubborn rodents that can easily invade your home and destroy your property.

 Glass gives mice the greatest climbing challenge since it has a very smooth surface.

-The metallic or wooden panes around a glass window are what makes the surface vulnerable for mice to climb.
-However, if the glass is well fitted by glass glue with no other rough material, mice and rats cannot find their way to the top of the glass.
+The metallic or wooden panes surrounding a glass window are what makes the surface vulnerable.
+However, if the glass is well fitted by glass glue with no other rough material, rodents cannot find their way to the top of the glass.

 Can Mice Climb PVC?